connect-group/thymeleaf-tdd/README.md

 * hasOnlyText("text1", "text2", ...) returns true if all of the matched elements contain only text, and the text is the sequence supplied
 * isSingleElementThat() checks that the result is exactly one element and allows you to chain additional matchers.
 For example, isSingleElementThat(hasClasses("myclass"))
 * occursOnce() returns true if exactly one element was found
+* hasTextBefore() tests the text at the beginning of an element, prior to its first child.
+* hasTextAfter() tests the text at the end of an element, following its last child

 ## Thymesheet TDD
 Up to now we have been testing Thymeleaf and that is the most common usage of Thymeleaf.
 However Thymeleaf-TDD can also be used to test Thymesheet variants of Thymeleaf by including an external TSS stylesheet.